Chris Handy

 Handy was the assistant men’s coach at Tyler Junior College from 2007-11, where the teams went 89-9-6 with back-to-back NJCAA titles in 2009-10.
 He played and interned at Florida International University in 2005-6, where he graduated with a degree in strength and conditioning.
 Handy also has a master’s in education in kinesiology from the University of Texas at Tyler.

 The Austin, Texas, native played at Tyler Junior College, where he was an All-Region and two-time Academic All-Region selection.
-He and his wife, Apryl, have three children: Jazzlyn, 10, and Jaxon, 8, and Jayce, 4.
+He has three children: Jazzlyn, 11, and Jaxon, 9, and Jayce, 5.

 2012 6 8 2 4 4 0